-Here we are at the brown bear enclosure at the Alaska Wildlife Conservation Center.
+Hey gang, here we are at the brown bear habitat at the Alaska Wildlife Conservation Center.

-It is important to the Wildlife Conservation Center to have wild, natural spaces for our animals, and the brown bear exhibit currently settling in just over 18 acres is the largest bear exhibit in all of the United States.
+It is important to the AWCC to have wild, natural spaces for our animals, and the brown bear exhibit currently settling in at just over 14 acres is the largest bear exhibit in all of the United States.

-Now in our brown bear exhibit, we will have two different sub-species of brown bear: both the Coastal Brown Bears and the Grizzly Brown Bears.
-Despite having a brown bear in the state of Alaska, we actually have three sub-species; Grizzly Brown Bears, Coastal Brown Bears, and the Kodiak Brown Bear.
+At AWCC we have representation from two brown bear populations: both the Coastal Brown Bears and the Grizzly Brown Bears.
+In the state of Alaska, we actually have three major sub-groups of brown bears: Grizzly Bears, Coastal Brown Bears, and the Kodiak Brown Bear.

 What’s the difference between brown bears and grizzly bears?
 In Alaska, we distinguish between the two due to geographic locations and differences in diet.
 When using the terms, however, they are representing the same species.
 Bears that live along the coast are known as coastal or brown bears.
 They tend to be much larger due to their massive consumption of protein in the form of salmon during the large summer salmon runs upriver.
 Interior bears, like those found in Denali National Park, are smaller due to their varied diet of roots, berries, and small mammals.